equinor/ops-actions/scripts/oidc/README.md

 - When updating the App Registration name, a new App Registration will be created, and you'll need to manually delete the old one.
 - When adding, updating or removing federated credentials in the configuration file, you'll need to manually delete old federated credentials from the App Registration.
 - When adding, updating or removing role assignments in the configuration file, you'll need to manually delete old role assignments.

+## Troubleshooting

+- If running the script in Git Bash, you might encounter the following error message: `InvalidSchema: No connection adapters were found`.
+To fix this error, set the following environment variable: `export MSYS_NO_PATHCONV=1`.

 ## References